xunilalala/hanime-auto-coins-plus/README.md

 # Hanime auto coin collector
-Hanime mobile app gives some coins as reward on clicking an ad.
-This has a timeout of 3 hours.
-It gets really annoying to open the app every 3 hours to click on an ad.
+The hanime mobile app gives coins as a reward for clicking on an ad.
+This has a cooldown of 3 hours.
+It gets really annoying to open the app every 3 hours and then click on an ad.

 This script when run, will forge a request to the server claiming that you have clicked on the ad.
 The server then adds the coins to your account.
 It still checks the last clicked time, so you can only run this once every 3 hours.
-But this makes it easier to automate getting coins, just set a cronjob that'll execute the script periodically every 3 hours.
+But this makes it easier to automate getting coins.

+Tested on ~~current~~ outdated version 3.7.1
-Tested on current version 3.7.1
+Tested on current version 3.11.4 -by zip6como

 ## Usage
 1. Clone this repository